Sacrifice: Ancient China and Confucianism

-Archaeologist Kwang-chih Chang states in his book Art, Myth and Ritual: the Path to Political Authority in Ancient China (1983) that the sacrificial system strengthened the authority of ancient China's ruling class and promoted production, eg. through casting ritual bronzes.
+Archaeologist Kwang-chih Chang states in his book Art, Myth and Ritual: the Path to Political Authority in Ancient China (1983) that the sacrificial system strengthened the authority of ancient China's ruling class and promoted production, e.g. through casting ritual bronzes.

 Confucius supported the restoration of the Zhou sacrificial system, which excluded human sacrifice, with the goal of maintaining social order and enlightening people.
 Mohism considered any kind of sacrifice to be too extravagant for society.

 Chinese folk religion

 Members of Chinese folk religions often use pork, chicken, duck, fish, squid, or shrimp in sacrificial offerings.
 For those who believe the high deities to be vegetarian, some altars are two-tiered: The high one offers vegetarian food, and the low one holds animal sacrifices for the high deities' soldiers.
 Some ceremonies of supernatural spirits and ghosts, like the Ghost Festival, use whole goats or pigs.
 There are competitions of raising the heaviest pig for sacrifice in Taiwan and Teochew.